-Sales of a substantial number of shares of our common stock by our existing stockholders, including Arena (or Pfizer), in the public market, or the perception that such sales could occur, could cause our stock price to fall.\
+Sales of a substantial number of shares of our common stock by our existing stockholders, including Arena, in the public market, or the perception that such sales could occur, could cause our stock price to fall.

 If our existing stockholders sell, or indicate an intention to sell, substantial amounts of our common stock in the public market, the trading price of our common stock could decline.
-As of March 31, 2022, there were a total of 13,585,950 shares of common stock outstanding (including 101,635 shares subject to repurchase as of such date), which does not include the shares of our non-voting common stock that may be converted into an aggregate of 3,629,400 shares of our common stock.
+As of December 31, 2021, there were a total of 13,585,950 shares of common stock outstanding (including 145,189 shares subject to repurchase as of such date), which does not include the shares of our non-voting common stock that may be converted into an aggregate of 3,629,400 shares of our common stock.
+9,607,410 of these shares are freely tradable without restriction in the public market.

-In addition, as of March 31, 2022, Arena (and Pfizer) owns 3,978,540 shares, or 23.1%, of our outstanding shares of voting and non-voting common stock.
-The sale by Arena (or Pfizer) of a substantial number of shares, or a perception that such sales could occur, could significantly reduce the market price of our common stock.
+In addition, as of December 31, 2021, Arena owns 3,978,540 shares, or 23.1%, of our outstanding shares of common stock.
+Subject to the restrictions described in the paragraph below, sales of these shares in the public market are subject to the volume and other restrictions of Rule 144 under the Securities Act for so long as Arena is deemed to be our affiliate, unless the shares to be sold are registered with the SEC.
+The sale by Arena of a substantial number of shares, or a perception that such sales could occur, could significantly reduce the market price of our common stock.
+Additionally, if Pfizer acquires Arena, Pfizer may hold or sell all or a portion of shares of common stock it holds.
+Such sales, or a perception that such sales could occur, could significantly reduce the market price of our common stock.